zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 ### Assumptions

 - We assumed that the endpoints are of equal quality
+- We focused on highlighting eth_getBlockByNumber
+  - Since it is least likely to be improved by vendor caching and thus more representative of the true performance
 - We use 20 samples for our Round Robin comparison
     - Since that is the minimum recommended for statistically significant accuracy
 - T-digest has slightly less accurate medians with lower samples